commodityvectors/circus/docs/source/faq.rst

 How to troubleshoot Circus?
 ===========================

-By default, `circusd` keeps its logging to `stdout` rather sparse.
+By default, `cvec_circusd` keeps its logging to `stdout` rather sparse.
 This lack of output can make things hard to troubleshoot when processes seem to be having trouble starting.

-To increase the logging `circusd` provides, try increasing the log level.
+To increase the logging `cvec_circusd` provides, try increasing the log level.
 To see the available log levels just use the `--help` flag. ::

-    $ circus --log-level debug test.ini
+    $ cvec_circus --log-level debug test.ini

 One word of warning.
 If a process is flapping and the debug log level is turned on, you will see messages for each start attempt.
 It might